stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/python.md

 !!! warning "Concurrent jobs and virtual environments"

-    Please also note that running multiple concurrent jobs using the same virtual environment can generate a lot of I/O on file systems not designed to handle direct I/O from jobs (like `$HOME`, `$GROUP_HOME`, or `$OAK`).
+    Please also note that running multiple concurrent jobs using the same virtual environment can generate a lot of I/O on filesystems not designed to handle direct I/O from jobs (like `$HOME`, `$GROUP_HOME`, or `$OAK`).
 If you need to run multiple jobs using the same virtual environment, consider installing it on `$SCRATCH` (keeping in mind the [file expiration